Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 -->

-The aim of this document is to explore a method of calling C++ library functions from [Numba](http://numba.pydata.org/) [compiled functions](https://numba.pydata.org/numba-doc/latest/user/jit.html#compiling-python-code-with-jit)
+The aim of this post is to explore a method of calling C++ library functions from [Numba](http://numba.pydata.org/) [compiled functions](https://numba.pydata.org/numba-doc/latest/user/jit.html#compiling-python-code-with-jit)
 --- Python functions that are decorated with ``numba.jit(nopython=True)``.

-While there exist [ways to wrap C++ codes to Python](#appendix-a-list-of-pythoncc-connectivity-tools), calling these wrappers from Numba compiled functions is often not as straightforward and efficient as one would hope.
+While there exist [ways to wrap C++ codes to Python (see Appendix below)](#appendix-a-list-of-pythoncc-connectivity-tools), calling these wrappers from Numba compiled functions is often not as straightforward and efficient as one would hope.
 <!-- TEASER_END -->
-The underlying problem for this inefficiency is that the Python/C++ wrappers are designed to be called on Python objects.
+The underlying problem for this inefficiency is that the Python/C++ wrappers are designed to be called with Python objects as inputs.
 For instance, with keeping in mind the aim of this post, a call to a Numba compiled function would involve converting a Python object to a low-level object, say, to some C/C++ equivalent intrinsic type or structure, then converting it back to Python object to be